sanity-io/visual-editing/packages/react-loader/README.md

 ### Adding overlays to any element

-You can use the `encodeDataAttribute` function returned by `useQuery` to create `data-json` attributes, that are picked up by `@sanity/visual-editing`.
+You can use the `encodeDataAttribute` function returned by `useQuery` to create `data-sanity` attributes, that are picked up by `@sanity/visual-editing`.
 This allows you to link to elements that otherwise isn't automatically linked to using `@sanity/client/stega`, such as array root item, or an image field.

 If you aren't using stega and don't have a `studioUrl` defined in the `createClient` call, then you add it to the `useLiveMode` hook: